Britain on Track

 Britain’s railway heritage is second to none, with no shortage of attractive journeys.
 From the delights of day trips from London, to further trips to discover the pastoral areas of England, castles and unspoiled countryside in Wales, or the scenic splendor of the lowlands and highlands of Scotland.
 And since British trains don’t require reservations, you can board any train as long as you have a valid ticket or rail pass.

+Traveling with a rail pass is easy and affordable.
+Review the BritRail Pass options and select one that matches your itinerary.
 Train travel is also usually faster, safer, and less stressful than the alternatives.
 Plus, there are convenient, frequent departures and comfortable trains between all of England’s main cities.
 London, Manchester, York, Chester and Birmingham provide easy connections, as well as linking to Edinburgh and Glasgow in Scotland, and Cardiff in Wales.
 Travel out of London for a great day trip to the mysterious Stonehenge, literary Stratford-upon-Avon, or soothing Bath in as little as an hour-and-a-half.

 A beautiful train ride from London will take you to the glorious, mountainous Lake District in Northern England, home to an outstanding National Park with stunning scenery and an idyllic way of life.
 Or travel southwest to Devon and Cornwall, lovely farming and fishing centers with numerous seaside resorts.